 Nasty cat breath is not just unpleasant, it could lead to more serious oral health issues.
-The Veterinary Oral Health Council recommends that you stay on top of your cat's dental routine, by offering dental chews.
-Dental chews for cats aren't a complete dental routine but are an excellent way to enhance their existing teeth cleaning regiment with breath-freshening capabilities.
+The Veterinary Oral Health Council recommends that you stay on top of your cat's dental routine, by offering cat dental treats.
+Dental treats, or chews for cats aren't a complete dental routine but are an excellent way to enhance their existing teeth cleaning regiment with breath-freshening capabilities.

 Natural Chews for Cats